Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Introduction

-The literature on nested simulation has been growing quickly in recent years \citep{LeeGlynn03,LesnevskiNelsonStaum07,GordyJuneja10,SunApleyStaum11,BroadieDuMoallemi11, BroadieDuMoallemi15,AndradottirGlynn16,ZhuLiuZhou20,ZhangLiuWang21,FengSong21}.
 The study most relevant to ours is that of \cite{HongJunejaLiu17}.
-They examine the use of kernel smoothing\footnote{The notion of ``kernel'' in kernel smoothing should not be confused with that in kernel ridge regression.
-We refer to \citet[Chapter 3]{BerlinetThomas-Agnan04} for a discussion on their differences.} in nested simulation and particularly the curse of dimensionality on the convergence rate, which is shown to be $\Gamma^{-\min\left(\frac{1}{2},\frac{2}{2+d}\right)}$.
-This suggests that the use of kernel smoothing is beneficial to nested simulation only for low-dimensional problems, whereas in high dimensions ($d\geq 5$) it becomes detrimental, yielding a convergence rate even slower than $\Gamma^{-1/3}$ (i.e., the rate of the standard nested simulation).
+They examined the use of kernel smoothing\footnote{The notion of ``kernel'' in kernel smoothing should not be confused with that in kernel ridge regression.
+We refer to \citet[Chapter 3]{BerlinetThomas-Agnan04} for a discussion on their differences.} in nested simulation and particularly the curse of dimensionality on the convergence rate, which is shown to be $\Gamma^{-\min\left(\frac{1}{2},\frac{2}{2+d}\right)}$ in terms of the RMSE This suggests that the use of kernel smoothing is beneficial to nested simulation only for low-dimensional problems, whereas in high dimensions ($d\geq 5$) it becomes detrimental, yielding a convergence rate even slower than $\Gamma^{-1/3}$ (i.e., the rate of the standard nested simulation).
 A root cause for the severe curse of dimensionality is that kernel smoothing is unable to track derivatives of $f$ of an order higher than two, even if they exist.
-In contrast, KRR does not suffer from this issue\footnote{ In addition to KRR, another machine-learning method that can exploit the smoothness property is local polynomial regression.
+In contrast, KRR does not suffer from this issue\footnote{ In addition to KRR, another machine learning method that can exploit the smoothness property is local polynomial regression.
 It generalizes kernel smoothing and approximates $f(\BFx)$ locally with a polynomial in $\BFx$, rather than a constant as kernel smoothing does.
 The order of the polynomial should be set in accordance with the degree of differentiability of $f$ (see \citealt[Chapter 5]{GyorfiKohlerKrzyzakWalk02}).
 However, unlike KRR, which is nonparametric and parsimonious, it can be challenging to fit a local polynomial regression model in multiple dimensions because it takes an enormous number of parameters to represent a high-order multivariate polynomial.}.
 We show that the curse of dimensionality can be greatly mitigated by the smoothness of $f$.
-Regardless of the value of $d$, the convergence rate of the KRR-driven nested simulation may recover or get arbitrarily close to $\Gamma^{-1/2}$, provided that $f$ is sufficiently smooth, which is reasonably the case for typical applications of nested simulation, as demonstrated in our numerical experiments.
+Regardless of the value of $d$, the convergence rate of the KRR-driven method may recover or get arbitrarily close to $\Gamma^{-1/2}$, provided that $f$ is sufficiently smooth, which is reasonably the case for typical applications of nested simulation, as demonstrated in our numerical experiments.